matthewgdv/namespace/README.md

 Basically, using class blocks for namespacing (by leveraging the syntactic sugar for declaring class attributes within a class block) is ubiquitous in python, but I would argue that this is only the case _precisely_ because we lack a dedicated namespacing mechanism.

 'But why...?'
-I can already hear many readers asking, '...do we need a new (soft) keyword for this when the way it is currently done works perfectly fine?'.
+I can already hear many readers asking, '...do we need a new (soft) keyword for this when class blocks are sufficient and already exist?'.

 The point I will try my hardest to convince you of here is that there are potentially some pretty awesome improvements to both **usability** and **clarity** to be had in python namespacing (particularly for classes) that you _didn't even know you wanted_.
-In addition, I suppose there might also be some performance benefits from not having to create new classes for namespacing purposes, and a more formal declaration of intent by using `namespace` rather than `class`.
+In addition, I suppose there might also be some performance benefits from not having to create new classes for namespacing purposes, and a more explicit declaration of intent by using `namespace` rather than `class`.

 # a real example